asodeur/numba-passthru/README.md

 `PassThruType`, `pass_thru_type`, `PassThruContainer`, `pass_thru_container_type` from `numba` is attempted first hence you will get the Numba internal implementations once the PR has landed.

-This package contains two overloads that might break future Numba versions if Numba created diverging implementations:
+This package contains an overload of `int(Opaque)` (essentially `ptrtoint`) that might break future Numba versions if Numba created diverging implementations.
-1. `int(Opaque)`
-2. `operator.is_(Opaque, Opaque)`

 This was considered too unlikely to put a version constraint on the Numba dependency (which would require a new release of `numba-passthru` every time a new Numba versions is released)